With the stresses and responsibilities of daily life, it can be easy to fall into the trap of living life on autopilot.

-Create a five-year plan, or a three-year plan, or a one year plan – whichever feels most reasonable given your current circumstances.
+Create a five-year plan, a three-year plan, or a one-year plan – whichever feels most reasonable given your current circumstances.

 If you’re 23 and in your first job, you may be able to put in your two weeks notice right after reading this article.